Dear Members,

 their audit report.
 The Auditors of the Company have not reported any instances of fraud

-committed against the Company by its officers oremployees as specified under section
+committed against the Company by its officers or employees as specified under section

-143(12)of the Companies Act, 2013.
+143(12) of the Companies Act, 2013.

 SECRETARIAL AUDITOR

-The Company has appointed Mr. R. Mukundan, Company Secretaries in Practice, to conduct
+The Company has appointed Mr. R. Mukundan, Company Secretaries in Practice to conduct

-secretarial audit and their certificate is appended to this Report as Annexure-I II.
+secretarial audit for the Financial year 2024-2025 and their certificate is appended to

 The Secretarial Audit Report for the year does not contain any qualification,